 Remember the SSA reviews tens of thousands of disability applications every year.
 The federal agency has established a large number of requirements that can take a lot of time to meet.
 You can read the requirements for osteoarthritis in the SSA Blue Book.

 Above all, you should know that to qualify for Social Security disability benefits, you must have missed at least 12 consecutive months of work.
 The SSA will not even look at your application, if you can not meet this important guideline.
+This is because one's ability to work with specific types of arthritis helps provide the SSA with an answer to question of is arthritis a disability?
+More specifically, is osteoarthritis a disability?

 If your severe osteoarthritis prevents you from working or performing normal daily tasks, then Social Security disability benefits may be an option.
 Disability benefits provide monthly financial security to those who need help due to their disorders.
 While getting benefits for your disorder may seem daunting, below are the four best ways to give you the best chance at qualifying.